LRydin/jumpdiff/docs/source/jd_processes.rst

 Integrating a jump-diffusion process
 ------------------------------------
-Let us use the functions in :code:`JumpDiff` to generate a jump-difussion process, and subsequently retrieve the parameters.
+Let us use the functions in :code:`jumpdiff` to generate a jump-difussion process, and subsequently retrieve the parameters.
 This is a good way to understand the usage of the integrator and the non-parametric retrieval of the parameters.

 First we need to load our library.
 We will call it :code:`jd`

 .. code:: python

-   import JumpDiff as jd
+   import jumpdiff as jd

 Let us thus define a jump-diffusion process and use :code:`jdprocess` to integrate it.
 Do notice here that we need the drift :math:`a(x,t)` and diffusion :math:`b(x,t)` as functions.